vivekcusat/hiring-assignments/machinelearningteam/online-learning-api/README.md

 ## Part 1 - Online learning

 Build a server that continuously trains a machine learning model.

 You can use the model contained in `model/model.py` but feel free to construct your own using whatever platform you are familiar with.
 The quality of the model is not important to the test.

+Use any micro web framework you like to build the server - for Python Flask is an easy option.

-The server has the following endpoints.
+The server has a JSON API with the following endpoints.

 ### `/sample`
 Accepts POST requests

 * Accepts a list of samples from the dataset.
 The format is a list of JSON dictionaries using the keys from the CSV file - and strings for all values.
 * Runs a prediction against the most recently trained model - if a model exists yet
-* Store sample + predicted `AccountNumber`
+* Store sample + predicted `AccountNumber` - you don't have to overthink this a json-file is fine
 * Train a new version of the machine learning model using all data received so far as the training set

 ### `/predict`